josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/💇‍♀️_the_dumb_blonde_protocol.md

 ---

+### 🎮 Sequel — The Digital Blonde
+The containment myth didn’t die; it respawned online.
+The “fake gamer girl” panic is the dumb blonde’s digital reincarnation — disbelief retooled for an algorithmic age.
+Where hair colour once stood for visibility, now it’s follower count, camera quality, or confidence.
+Each new medium invents a fresh vocabulary for the same old shock: *how dare she be both attractive and autonomous?*
+The stereotype migrates, but the logic endures — policing women’s presence under the guise of protecting authenticity.
+See [🎮 Fake Gamer Girl Protocol](./🎮_fake_gamer_girl_protocol.md) for the current battleground.

+---

 ### 🪞 Final Reflection — The Mirror Flips Back
 If you underestimate someone because of how they look, that failure is yours to carry.
 The “dumb blonde” was never proof of women’s limits — it was a diagnostic for men’s perception.